Currency

 Even more recently developed is the Floyd Rose FRX Tremolo: a surface mounted bridge that requires no routing or modifications whatsoever on any carved-top guitar with a hard-tail/stop-tail bridge, making for an extremely easy switch on models such as the Les Paul, SG, and Flying V—a complete retro fit, the bridge can be very simply secured into the previous bridge’s location with no excess drilling.
 Even more convenient is the locking nut, which is designed to be placed just above the existing nut, rather than to replace it; it doubles as a truss rod cover and can be very easily secured in place of the old cover.
 Slightly angled clamps ensure that this system, parted from the nut itself for the first time, still allows no string slippage whatsoever.
 As it does not necessitate any real manipulation of the instrument, this system is ideal for anyone uncomfortable with physically modifying their guitar, while still retaining the strength and reliability associated with Floyd Rose hardware.

 As of 2005, distribution of the Floyd Rose Original has reverted to Floyd Rose, while the patented designs are still licensed to other manufacturers for use.
 To this day, Floyd Rose still contends with the popularity of Floyd’s system juxtaposed with the multitude of imitations, licensed or otherwise, always working to ensure that the name is always associated quality and consistency.
 The Floyd Rose brand exists now as a division of AP International Music Supply, under the direction of Andrew Papiccio, former Vice President of Kramer guitars.
-AP has been dealing with the manufacture, distribution, sales and marketing of musical instruments and accessories on a global scale for nearly 40 years.
+AP has been dealing with the manufacture, distribution, sales and marketing of musical instruments and accessories on a global scale since the very beginning over 40 years ago.